-- B. The District will utilize Florida's School Environmental Safety Incident Reporting (SESIR) Statewide Report on School Safety and Discipline Data, which includes bullying/harassment as incident codes as well as bullying-related as a related element code. - 1.
-SESIR Definitions - Bullying Systematically and chronically inflicting a. physical hurt or psychological distress on one or more students or employees that is severe or pervasive enough intimidating, hostile. or an offensive to create or unreasonably interfere with the environment; individual's school performance or participation. - b.
+- a.
+Bullying Systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees that is severe or pervasive enough to create an intimidating, hostile, or offensive environment; or unreasonably interfere with the individual's school performance or participation. - b.
 Harassment Any threatening, insulting, or dehumanizing gesture, use of data or computer software, or written, verbal, or physical conduct that 1) places a student or school employee in reasonable fear of harm to his or her person or damage to his or her property, 2) has the effect of substantially interfering with a student's educational performance, opportunities, or benefits, or 3) has the effect of substantially disrupting the orderly operation of a school including any course of conduct directed at a specific person that causes substantial emotional distress in such a person and serves no legitimate purpose. - 2.
 Bullying and/or harassment incidents shall be reported in SESIR with the bullying (BUL) or harassment (HAR) code.
 Unsubstantiated incidents of bullying or harassment shall be coded UBL or UHR. - 3.
 If the bullying/harassment results in any of the following SESIR incidents, the incident will be coded appropriately using the relevant incident code and the bullying-related code.
 Such incidents are: